-- Fun with Homophones: There's a Running Gag in which someone refers to "U", and someone else mishears it as "You".
+- Who's on First?: There's a Running Gag in which someone refers to "U", and someone else mishears it as "You".

 Four small yellow aliens who frequently hang around the kitchen in the MIB headquarters.
 They have an overwhelming addiction to coffee.

-- Amusing Aliens: They're the single greatest source of comic relief in many episodes.
+- Amusing Alien: They're the single greatest source of comic relief in many episodes.

-- Manchildren: All of them behave like immature children who can't ever have enough candy (or coffee in their case), and are prone to doing stupid things without ever thinking of the consequences.
+- Manchild: All of them behave like immature children who can't ever have enough candy (or coffee in their case) and are prone to doing stupid things without ever thinking of the consequences.
 They even go trick-or-treating in the Halloween Episode, with Agent J supervising them like a reluctant babysitter.

 - Must Have Caffeine / Trademark Favorite Food: They are extremely obsessed with drinking coffee, always talking about it and planning to obtain more of it.
 They say that only royalty is allowed to drink it on their planet, so it's quite a Forbidden Fruit for them.